martin-galajda/Localization-Manager-Frontend/DEPLOYMENT.md

 <h1> SETUPING FIREBASE </h1>
 <ul>
-  <li>Setup new project in Firebase console at the address https://console.firebase.google.com/</li>
+  <li>Navigate to https://console.firebase.google.com/ and sign in</li>
+  <li>Click "create new project" button and fill in required fields </li>
-  <li>After successful login, it is necessary to continue navigating to "project settings" (next to the "overview" is an icon, look to the top left corner).
+  <li>After successfully creating project, it is necessary to continue navigating to "project settings" (next to the "overview" is an icon, look to the top left corner).
-Afterwards, it is necessary to click on "service accounts" tab in navigation menu.
+  <li>Afterwards, it is necessary to click on "service accounts" tab in navigation menu.</li>
-In the tab is a button called "generate private key" which will generate credentials for the project.
+  <li>In the tab is a button called "generate private key" which will generate credentials for the project.</li>
-Then the user should automatically receive an option to download credentials in form of a JSON file.
-It is necessary to keep this JSON somewhere safe.
+  <li>Then the user should automatically receive an option to download credentials in form of a JSON file.
+It is necessary to keep this JSON somewhere safe.</li>
-Another option is navigating straight to the "https://console.firebase.google.com/project/<name_of_your_firebase_project>/settings/serviceaccounts/adminsdk".
+  <li>Another option is navigating straight to the <strong>https://console.firebase.google.com/project/name_of_your_firebase_project/settings/serviceaccounts/adminsdk</strong>.
 Be aware that user interface or link can change in future.</li>
   <li>Copy generated credentials(JSON file downloaded from firebase console) to conf/LocalizationManagerCredentials.json inside BACKEND application folder.
 </li>